When I was 25, I was $80,000 in debt and working both a full-time job and 25 hours at Starbucks on nights and weekends just make a dent in my bills.

 This is why I advise readers to go out and find new ways to earn more money.

 That can be as simple as picking up some odd jobs on the weekends.
 Or it could mean starting your own online business.
 Now, this site is about personal finance, not online entrepreneurship, but for those interested I’ve put together a cheat sheet of information to get you started with a blog or online business, if that interests you.
-Throughout the article I provide links to sites that take a much deeper dive into the fundamentals of growing an internet business.

 There are three primary ways online businesses make money: